amusecode/amuse/src/amuse/community/higpus/src/docs/readme.txt

 file, must contain the N-body data for the simulation in the following format :

-> x y z vx vy vz mass
+> x y z vx vy vz mass softening

 An example of input data file is in the folder 'exec'.